Code-Institute-Submissions/MS2-remoteworking-london/README.md

     - All HTML pages have been validated through the official W3C validator and now return no errors or warnings.
 - ### W3 CSS Results
     - All HTML pages have been validated through the Jigsaw W3 validator and whilst there are no errors flagged in the style.css file, third party css libraries are returning common errors and warnings:
-        - Bootstrap.min.css returns 18 errors - multiple 'value errors', 'Unknown psuedo-elements', 'Property doesn't exist'.
+        - Bootstrap.min.css returns minimal errors with the description 'Property doesn't exist'.
 These errors [can be viewed here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbradleyhc.github.io%2FMS2-remoteworking-london%2Flocations.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
         - In addition to Bootstrap, there are a number of warnings only, from FontAwesome and the local Style.css.
 The style.css file contains the below warnings:
             - Unknown vendor extension for 'width: -webkit-fill-available' - this is used to ensure the div uses all available width on browsers where this is compatible.
             - Same border colour as background - this is a decision to ensure that the buttons are hovered onto, the button size doesn't increase by the additional pixel on each side, making the transition smoother.